top of page

 Third Cardinal Sign, Assessment for Right Leaning Scoliosis

 Less common is a right leaning pelvic tilt with a scoliosis exhibiting a left convexity through the Thoracic as a result of a switch back in the region of the lumbo-thoracic junction.
 Bulging of the left costals and flattened right costals will be evident.
-I find left convexity cases typically are low range LLD.
-The spines of individuals with smaller LLD's and reduced Pelvic tilt are not encouraged as strongly to the right and more likely to veer or flop the other way through the Thoracic.
-A larger LLD creating a steeper pelvic tilt, exerts a stronger right leaning force driving the spine to the right, resulting right convexity through the Thoracic.
+I find left convexity cases typically are low range leg length discrepancy cases not being as strongly encouraged to continue rightward through the Thoracic.
+Left convexity cases exhibit an elevated left shoulder, more highly developed and tighter spinal erectors on the left through the Thoracic and are more likely to experience dysfunction and pain in the upper left quadrant of the back.

 bottom of page